Close Menu

 From 2012 to 2018 leading Ohio State, Urban Meyer was 7-0 against Indiana, and that was no great accomplishment.
 It was expected.
 The Buckeyes racked up 30 straight wins over IU from 1988 to 2024.

 Meyer knows as well as anyone, Indiana is supposed to be the game on the Big Ten schedule that gives you a chance to catch your breath.
-It was the homecoming game, and a chance for the backups to play in the second half.
-It’s just the way it has been — since forever — as the Hoosiers amassed more than 700 losses.
+It was the homecoming game, and an opportunity for the backups to play in the second half.
+It’s just the way it has been — since forever — as the Hoosiers amassed more than 700 losses all-time.

 So how did we go from that Indiana to 2025 national champion Indiana?